ElizabethMartin13/Cyclistic-Case-Study/README.md

 In this phase, queries were created to uncover trends that were highlighted in the data visualizations created in Tableau.

 5. Share Phase
 Visualizations were created using Tableau.
-Published here https://public.tableau.com/views/google_cyclistic_divvy_bikes/Sheet1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link and included in the powerpoint presentation.
+Published here https://public.tableau.com/views/GoogleDataAnalyticsProfessionalCertificateCapstoneProjectCyclisticDivvyBikes/Sheet5_1?:language=en-US&:display_count=n&:origin=viz_share_link and included in the powerpoint presentation.

 6. Act Phase
-A powerpoint presentation was compiled - Cyclistic - Annual Members differ Casual Riders.pptx.
+A powerpoint presentation was compiled Cyclistic - Annual Members vs Casual Riders.pptx.
 Google Analytics Capstone Project using Cyclistic (Divvy) bike data